 No matter where in the world you are traveling, souvenir shopping involves a bit of price negotiation.
 My standard recommended tactic is to first determine how much you love your future souvenir (meaning, are you willing to walk away?) and what price you are willing to pay for it.

-Next, you ask the shop keeper for the price.
+Next, you ask the shopkeeper for the price.
 If it matches the price you thought of in your head, woohoo!
 Buy it and move on to your next activity.
 If not, you should counter with something that is about 50% of their asking price.
-If they shake their head no and turn away (meaning “no more negotiation”) then you know you’re way off.
-But if they come back with a counter offer, you know you’re getting somewhere.
+If they shake their head no and turn away (meaning “no more negotiation”), then you know you’re way off.
+But if they come back with a counteroffer, you know you’re getting somewhere.

 I generally try to shoot for 75% of their initial asking price.
-So if they say $100, I counter at $50 and hopefully we end up around $75.
+So if they say $100, I counter at $50, and hopefully, we end up around $75.
 If you are too shy to negotiate, the best trick is just to walk away.
-Usually the price will drop immediately as they begin calling after you, asking you to return and reconsider.
+Usually, the price will drop immediately as they begin calling after you, asking you to return and reconsider.

 Shopping in Uzbekistan is no different.
 You’ll need to negotiate for everything you buy here – even snacks in the market.
 Be prepared to respond “discount?” to their starting price and don’t be afraid to say no and walk away.

-Where to Shop in Uzbekistan
+Where to go Shopping in Uzbekistan

 Most of the small shops that sell souvenirs around Uzbekistan are concentrated in the rooms of the Madrasahs that you’ll be visiting during your trip.
 It’s almost impossible to visit any tourist site without running into at least a few vendors.

-We found the highest quality Uzbekistan souvenirs were sold in the small shops inside of the Barakhan Madrasah in the Hazrati Imam Complex in Tashkent.
+We found the highest quality Uzbekistan souvenirs were sold in the small shops inside the Barakhan Madrasah in the Hazrati Imam Complex in Tashkent.
 There were beautiful (but expensive) woven rugs that we never saw again in Samarkand, Bukhara, or Khiva.
 The starting price for a 5×7 rug was $250.
 There were also gorgeous silk jackets with the traditional embroidery that would probably cost $1,000 in the states, for a starting price of $200.

 The starting prices in Bukhara are quite a bit higher than in Tashkent or Samarkand.
 You’ll have to be shrewd in your negotiation tactics to get a good deal here.